tramuntanal/pntfr/README.md

 this maps directly to Android notification's `data` content wile is concatenated with a newline for Apns notificaitons.

 Sending a notification is quite simple.
-First you create a virtual session to manage each recipient's connection.
-This virtual session will take care of the message format for each platform and of connecting with the correct driver.
-Secondly set the message to be sent, and notify.
+- First, create a virtual session to manage each recipient's connection.
+This virtual session is platform specific and will take care of the message structure for the given platform and of connecting through the correct driver.
+- Second, set the message to be sent
+- Third, notify.
+Your're done.

 Given you have a DeviceSession model in your application.
 Then to send a message to a device do:
 ```ruby